visioncan/react-component-gulp-tasks/README.md

 * A standalone package will be published to a dist folder (for Bower)
 * Examples consist of
 	* Static file(s) (e.g. html, images, etc)
-	* One or more stylesheets to be generated with LESS
+	* One or more stylesheets to be generated with SASS
 	* One or more scripts to be bundled with Browserify
 * Examples will be packaged into an examples dist folder, and published to github pages